llobato/docs/docs/other/install-gwms-frontend.md

 #### Verifying your HTCondor configuration

-1. The glideinWMS configuration files in `/etc/condor/config.d` should be the last ones in the list.
+1. The GlideinWMS configuration files in `/etc/condor/config.d` should be the last ones in the list.
 If not, please verify that important configuration options have not been overridden by the other configuration files.

 2. Verify the alll the expected HTCondor daemons are running: